jasnell/http2/README.md

 The serialization of the Literal Header Group consists of the Header Group Prefix and up to 32 Name+Value pairs.
-Each Name+Value pair consists of a length-prefixed sequence of ISO-8859-1 bytes specifying the Header Name followed by the serialized value.
+Each Name+Value pair consists of a length-prefixed sequence of ASCII bytes specifying the Header Name followed by the serialized value.
 The serialization of the value depends on the value type.
 The length prefix is encoded as an unsigned variable length integer (uvarint).
 The length prefix SHOULD NOT be longer than five